Walmart heiress Christy Walton promotes "No Kings" anti-Trump protest in ad

 "Eat the tariffs"

-Walmart was among the retailers in May who said that Mr. Trump's tariff agenda would force them to pass on added costs to its customers.
+Walmart is among the major U.S. retailers that have said Mr. Trump's tariff policies would force them to pass on added costs to customers.

-"We can control what we can control," Walmart CEO Doug McMillon said on the company's first quarter earnings call last month.
+"We can control what we can control," Walmart CEO Doug McMillon said during the company's first-quarter earnings call last month.
 "Even at the reduced levels, the higher tariffs will result in higher prices," he added.

-Mr. Trump later warned Walmart against raising its prices, writing on social media that it should "eat the tariffs" rather than raise prices on consumer products to offset costs associated with the levies.
+Mr. Trump later warned Walmart against raising its prices, writing on social media that it should "eat the tariffs" instead of raising prices on some goods.

 "We've watched as they've cracked down on free speech, detained people for their political positions, threatened to deport American citizens, and defied the courts.
 They've done this all while continuing to serve and enrich their billionaire allies.
 They think they rule — but we are bigger than even their worst aspirations," the site reads.

-The date of the protests was deliberately selected to detract attention from Mr. Trump's military parade, the group said on the website.
+The nationwide protest was deliberately scheduled for June 14 to divert attention away from the military parade in Washington, D.C. scheduled to take place on the same date, the group said on the site.

-"Instead of allowing this military parade to be the center of gravity, we will make action everywhere else the story of America that day: people coming together in communities across the country to reject strongman politics and corruption."
+Ms. Walton, through her spokesperson, added that she does not condone violence, and that her interest lies "in encouraging people to listen to one another, participate in their communities, and productively engage on the issues they care about."

+"She believes while we have the right to protest, we do not have a right to violence.
+She condemns violence in all forms and her message promotes civic engagement, peaceful dialogue, and the sharing of diverse views and voices," her spokesperson said in a statement to CBS MoneyWatch.